A sampling of series work from the past five years

 This series of mixed-media reconfigurations that explore the cyclical nature of creative and personal renewal.
 By dismantling existing works on paper, cardboard, and canvas, I treat my own artistic history as raw material.
 These fragments are restructured into new, singular compositions—secured with industrial staples and unified by layers of white gesso.

-The “blank canvas” is traditionally a site of anxiety or potential; here, it is a hard-won destination.
+The blank canvas is traditionally a site of anxiety or potential; here, it is a hard-won destination.
 Through a process of accumulation and editing, the original images are not lost, but rather hushed.
 The textures of the cardboard ridges, the frayed edges of the canvas, and the ghost-like outlines of previous marks remain legible beneath the surface.
-This work navigates the space between starting over and carrying the weight of what came before, transforming the act of “covering up” into a radical act of transformation.
+This work navigates the space between starting over and carrying the weight of what came before, transforming the act of covering up into a radical act of transformation.

 The staples are not merely fasteners; they are the sutures of an internal repair.
 The gesso does not hide the past, but offers it a state of grace—an interior whitewashing that allows the spirit to inhabit a new, expansive quiet.